Your nearest location is Little Rock, AR. Visit this location or find the location closest to your project.

 4'-7"

-Unlike other types of metal roof decking, Type A roof deck is rarely used for new construction projects, but is often needed for repair and re-roof projects.
-This is due to the fact that Type A roof decking is the least efficient 1.5” deep steel roof deck section.
-Compared to Type B and Type F roof decks, Type A metal roof decks have the lowest strength-to-weight ratio.
-As with all steel products, the lighter the steel deck section, the more economical it will be.
-And since Type A roof deck cannot carry as much load at longer spans as B deck and F deck, the steel supports below the metal deck must be spaced closer together.
-In turn, a smaller support spacing results in more supports and higher costs for the building owner.
+Unlike other types of metal roof decking, Type A roof deck is rarely used for new construction projects but is often needed for repair and re-roof projects.
+Type A decking is the least efficient 1.5” deep steel roof deck section.
+Type A metal roof decks have the lowest strength-to-weight ratio compared to Type B and Type F. As with all steel products, the lighter the steel deck section, the more economical it will be.
+And since the Type A roof deck cannot carry as much load at longer spans as B and F decks, the steel supports below the metal deck must be spaced closer together.
+In turn, a smaller support spacing results in more support and higher costs for the building owner.

-When other types of metal roof decking such as Type A and Type F were developed, the strength of the metal deck was only one factor that the engineering community was concerned with, and it was secondary.
+When other types of metal roof decking, such as Type A and Type F were developed, the strength of the metal deck was only one factor that the engineering community was concerned with, and it was secondary.
 The primary objective was to maximize the width of the top flange to provide the maximum amount of support for the roofing insulation that would be installed on top of it.
-Over time, roofing materials improved and steel deck manufacturers were able to reduce the width of the top flange, increasing the efficiency of the steel deck section from Type A to Type F decks, and finally from Type F to Type B decks.
+Over time, roofing materials improved, and steel deck manufacturers could reduce the width of the top flange, increasing the efficiency of the steel deck section from Type A to Type F decks and finally from Type F to Type B decks.

-The reason that Type A roof deck has a lower load capacity than Type F and Type B may not be immediately apparent, but consider the fact that at mid-span, the top flange of the metal deck is in compression.
+Type A metal roof decks have a lower load capacity than Type F and Type B because the top flange of the metal deck is in compression.
 When thin metals like 22 gauge or 20 gauge (.0295” and .0358” thick, respectively) are compressed, it is much more difficult to predict how and when they will buckle when compared to thicker sections of 0.5 inches or more.
 However, it is easily demonstrated that bending thin metals strengthens it significantly.
 While the moment of inertia of the bends can be reliably calculated, the moment of inertia of the thin, flat compression flanges is more complex.
-The material closest to the bends will resist buckling better than the flat material positioned further away from the bends.
-Since Type A roof deck has the largest top flange (5” versus 4.25” for F deck and 3.5” for B deck), a large part of the top flange is not considered effective in resisting the compressive forces that result from bending.
-In order to overcome the larger amount of ineffective material in the flat top flange, deck manufacturers added a minor rib, or “stiffening rib” to the top flange of Type A roof deck.
-This increased the capacity of Type A roof decks, but Factory Mutual researchers were concerned that the adhesives used for installing roofing insulation would accumulate in the stiffening ribs and create a fire hazard.
-As a result, deck manufacturers had to either remove the stiffening rib and produce a weaker section that would be approved by Factory Mutual, or manufacturer a stronger section that could not be “FM Approved”.
-Since Type B roof deck is both lighter and stronger than Type A roof deck and therefore more commonly used, most manufacturers chose to produce a Type A roof deck that would be FM Approved.
+The material closest to the bends will resist buckling better than the flat material positioned further away.
+Since Type A has the largest top flange (5” versus 4.25” for the F deck and 3.5” for the B deck), a large part of the top flange is not considered effective in resisting the compressive forces that result from bending.
+To overcome the larger amount of ineffective material in the flat top flange, deck manufacturers added a minor rib, or “stiffening rib,” to the top flange of the Type A narrow rib roof deck.
+This increased the capacity of Type A roof decks.
+Still, Factory Mutual researchers were concerned that the adhesives used for installing roofing insulation would accumulate in the stiffening ribs and create a fire hazard.
+As a result, deck manufacturers had to either remove the stiffening rib and produce a weaker section that would be approved by Factory Mutual or manufacture a stronger section that could not be “FM Approved.”
+Since Type B roof deck is lighter and stronger than Type A roof deck and, therefore, more commonly used, most manufacturers chose to produce a roof deck that would be FM-approved.

-Replacing Type A roof deck in a repair or re-roof application may present some challenges compared to replacing a Type B deck.
-Since the existing narrow rib type roof deck may have a stiffening rib in the top flange, the supports may be spaced further apart than “modern” Type A roof deck can span at the same gauge.
-For example, a roof that was constructed in the 1970’s may have supports at 5’-0” on center with 22 gauge Type A roof deck.
-If a new Type A deck is to be installed on this roof, it will need to be 20 gauge, since the maximum span for 22 gauge is only 4’-7”.
+Replacing a Type A metal roof deck in a repair or re-roof application may present some challenges compared to replacing a Type B deck.
+Since the existing narrow rib-type roof deck may have a stiffening rib in the top flange, the supports may be spaced further apart than the “modern” Type A narrow rib roof deck, which can span at the same gauge.
+For example, a roof that was constructed in the 1970s may have supports at 5’-0” on center with a 22 gauge Type A roof deck.
+If a new deck is to be installed on this roof, it will need to be 20 gauge since the maximum span for 22 gauge is only 4’-7”.

-When using Type A roof deck to cover skylights, note that 20 gauge deck or heavier will probably be required since 22 gauge will only span 3’-9” (see maximum unshored spans for one (1) span).
-As shown in the Maximum Construction Span table on this page, the maximum span for one span is 10 inches shorter than the maximum allowed when two or more spans are covered by each deck sheet.
+When using a Type A roof deck to cover skylights, note that a 20 gauge deck or heavier will probably be required since 22 gauge will only span 3’-9” (see maximum unshored spans for one (1) span).
+As shown in the Maximum Construction Span table on this page, the maximum span for one span is 10 inches shorter than the maximum allowed when each deck sheet covers two or more spans.

 "*" indicates required fields